Aanya stepped off the plane at JFK Airport, and clutched her passport.

 Why take the trouble in the first place?

 Studying in the USA gives you the freedom that you won’t find in the relatively rigid academic milieu of Indian universities.
-In the US, you can Major in Biology and pick up a Minor in Filmmaking or Dance.
+In the US, you can Major in Biology and pick up a Minor in Filmmaking or Dance, or explore a wide variety of arts courses alongside STEM and management programs.
+The USA also has more universities than any other country, offering students a vast range of choices and learning environments.
 You can shift from Engineering to Entrepreneurship without having to start from scratch.
 Feel free to ask questions, make mistakes, work together, and don’t just memorize.
 You gain exposure, embrace the culture, build connections, and boost your confidence.
 It is four years of deep learning, both in the classroom and in everyday life.

-For every student like Aanya who takes on this journey, countless others wonder: Is it worth it?
+For every student like Aanya who takes on this journey, countless others wonder: Is study un USA for Indian students after 12th worth it?
 Your answer hinges on how ready you are to reinvent yourself at 18.

 Types of US Colleges and Universities: Know What You’re Getting Into